If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

 How much is it worth?

-The University will pay 10% of the self-funded portion (the net figure after all other financial awards) of your tuition fees.
+The University will pay 10% of the self-funded portion of your tuition fees.
 The bursary will not be applied in the overtime (writing-up) period for research degree students, taught students who are re-sitting examinations or student visitors registering and undertaking miscellaneous study.

-The alumni bursary can be awarded in conjunction with other University of Leeds scholarships and awards; the 10% bursary is calculated based on the net fee remaining ie after other scholarship and awards have been deducted.
+The alumni bursary can be awarded in conjunction with other University of Leeds scholarships and awards.

 How to apply

 If you think you are eligible you need to email the relevant School or admissions contact for the course you have applied for.
-If you are a Masters student you can search for these in our Coursefinder.
-For PhD applicants please contact the relevant Graduate School or Postgraduate Research Secretary.
+If you are a Masters student you can search for these in Course Search.
+For PGR applicants please contact the relevant PGR Admissions team.

 In the email you will need to provide information regarding your former studies, the course you have applied for and how you are funded for your tuition fees.
 We will need to verify that you are a former student and you will need to confirm that you have read the terms and conditions and are self-financing for your tuition fees.
 You may be asked to provide evidence of your former University of Leeds award.
 If your course is of more than one year's duration you will not have to re-apply for the bursary each year.